MoseGuerini/boneage_regression/README.md

   -h, --help            show this help message and exit -fp , --folder_path   Path to the directory containing training and test images as well as csv files with the labels.
 Default: Preprocessed_images
   -p , --preprocessing  If False avoid image preprocessing.
-Default: False -o , --overwrite      If False avoid hyperparameters search and use the pre-saved hyperpar.
+Default: False -ot , --overwrite_tuner
+                        If False avoid hyperparameters search and use the pre-saved hyperpar.
+Default: False -om , --overwrite_model
+                        If False skip training and load pre-trained models.
 Default: False -cl  [ ...], --conv_layers  [ ...]
                         List of values for the hypermodel number of conv2d layers Default [3, 4, 5] -cf  [ ...], --conv_filters  [ ...]